 John Witkowski, President UPPI highlighted the partnership's positive impact, promoting greater accessibility and enhanced well-being for individuals, stating "Sample quote - This partnership is a significant step forward in improving access to life-saving radioisotope-based therapeutics and diagnostics.
 It reflects our joint commitment to delivering precision medicine solutions for patients across the nation."

-As leaders in their respective fields, AtomVie, RLS, and UPPI bring unique expertise to this strategic partnership, offering seamless radiopharmaceutical solutions and emphasizing their collective goal, to revolutionize patient care by providing consistent access to high-quality radiopharmaceutical options nationwide.
+As leaders in their respective fields, AtomVie, RLS, and UPPI bring unique expertise to this strategic partnership, offering seamless radiopharmaceutical solutions and emphasizing their collective goal to revolutionize patient care by providing consistent access to high-quality radiopharmaceutical options nationwide.

 About AtomVie Global Radiopharma Inc.